dncoyote/interview-guides/Notes/SpringBoot.md

 - Inversion of Control (IoC) is a design principle and architectural concept in software development where the control over the flow of a program's execution is shifted from the program itself to an external framework or container.
 - It is a way of inverting the traditional flow of control in a software application.

-## **Spring Security**

-Spring Security is a powerful and highly customizable security framework for building secure applications in the Java ecosystem, particularly within the Spring Framework.
-It provides a comprehensive set of features and tools to address various aspects of application security, including authentication, authorization, protection against common security vulnerabilities, and more.

-- Authentication: Spring Security supports various methods of authentication, such as username/password, token-based, OAuth, and more.
-It allows you to integrate with different identity providers, databases, LDAP, or custom authentication mechanisms.

-- Authorization: Spring Security enables you to control access to resources in your application.
-You can define fine-grained access rules, roles, and permissions using annotations or configuration.

-- User Details Service: It allows you to customize how user information is loaded, including user details, authorities, and password handling.

-- Session Management: Spring Security provides session management capabilities, allowing you to manage user sessions, including session fixation protection and concurrent session control.

-- CSRF (Cross-Site Request Forgery) Protection: It helps protect your application from CSRF attacks by generating and validating CSRF tokens for each request.

-- Password Storage: Spring Security provides utilities for secure password storage using hashing algorithms, salting, and password encoding.

-- Security Filters: The framework includes a series of filters that handle security tasks such as authentication, authorization, CSRF protection, and more.
-These filters can be customized or extended as needed.

-- Custom Authentication Providers: You can implement custom authentication providers for integrating with external systems or implementing specific authentication mechanisms.

-- Integration with Other Frameworks: Spring Security seamlessly integrates with other Spring projects, such as Spring Boot, Spring Data, and Spring Web.

-- Common Vulnerability Protection: It provides out-of-the-box protection against common web security vulnerabilities, such as SQL injection, cross-site scripting (XSS), and clickjacking.

-- OAuth 2.0 Support: Spring Security simplifies the implementation of OAuth 2.0 for securing RESTful APIs and allowing third-party applications to access your resources securely.

-- Single Sign-On (SSO): It supports single sign-on solutions, making it possible for users to authenticate once and access multiple, integrated applications.

 ## **Beans in Spring Boot**

 - In Spring Boot, beans are created using a process called "dependency injection".
 Dependency injection is a design pattern in which objects are passed their dependencies instead of creating them themselves.
 This pattern is implemented by the Spring framework, and it allows for loosely-coupled and easily testable code.